-- 4.44 The main open space areas will be: - Open space link on the line of the Hutton Moor Lane. - Green corridor based on the Grumblepill Rhyne north of Locking Parklands. - Open space focussed on the motte and bailey west of Locking Parklands. - 4.45 Development should front onto these areas as much as possible so as to improve its setting and provide public surveillance. - The design of the road layout within the area should aim to eliminate 'rat running' and allow for safe and direct cycle/pedestrian access to key community facilities and employment areas.
+- 4.42 The main open space areas will be: - Open space link on the line of the Hutton Moor Lane. - Green corridor based on the Grumblepill Rhyne north of Locking Parklands. - Open space focussed on the motte and bailey west of Locking Parklands. - 4.43 Development should front onto these areas as much as possible so as to improve its setting and provide public surveillance.
+The green corridors around Weston Villages are defined in the Weston Villages SPD.
+Strategic Gaps between Weston Villages, Hutton and Locking will be defined in the Site Allocations Plan. - The design of the road layout within the area should aim to eliminate 'rat running' and allow for safe and direct cycle/pedestrian access to key community facilities and employment areas.
 Densities will be varied throughout the development with a wide range of heights and styles.
-Key gateway sites at junctions, district centres and entrances will need to be occupied by landmark buildings that will act as focal points and generate a sense of identity for each neighbourhood area. - 4.47 Hedgerows, trees and important viewpoints should be retained and enhanced as central elements of the character of the area.
+Key gateway sites at junctions, district centres and entrances will need to be occupied by landmark buildings that will act as focal points and generate a sense of identity for each neighbourhood area. - 4.45 Hedgerows, trees and important viewpoints should be retained and enhanced as central elements of the character of the area.
 The character and identity of the surrounding villages of Hutton and Locking should be protected by appropriate green buffers and sensitive design of the edges of new development.